sharetribe/flex-docs/src/docs/concepts-development/microcopy/index.md

 }
 ```

-You can then use the microcopy message in the code e.g. with the
+You can then use the message in the code e.g. with the `formatMessage`
-`formatMessage` function:
+function:

 ```js
 const message = intl.formatMessage(